 Everyone’s talking about personal branding these days, but not everyone understands what it does and why it’s important.
-As a filmmaker, you might be thinking to yourself, “do I really have to care about my brand?”
-In today’s Internet focused world, personal branding is no longer reserved solely for celebrities.
+You might be thinking, “brand yourself as a filmmaker?”
+In addition to making films, do you really have to care about your brand?

 A personal brand is the entire perception of a person.
 It’s all about who you are and what you want to be known for.
 It refers to the way other people see you.
 A ‘personal brand’ is in many cases synonymous with your reputation.
 It’s so much more than a simple logo!

 As a filmmaker, you can use personal branding to build trust with your target audience.
 When people readily know you and they associate your brand with your face, it will be much easier to raise money for a new production or to sell your movie.

 If you’d like make your personal brand stronger or to create a new one, you need to set goals for your public image.
 Your first task is to find your brand identity and develop a style guide.
 Here are three essential steps to do this:

 If you want to brand yourself as a filmmaker, start by asking yourself a few questions.
 For example: what words would you use to describe yourself?
 What do people usually say about you?
 What makes you different from everyone else?
 What kind of films do you like?
 What do you want others to think of you?
 Then write down your answers.

 Step Two: Your Audience